 After the European Elections of June 1994, a process of gathering together all the forces of the non-Socialist left then began.
 This alliance, enlarged to include other parties, was established as a political group at the beginning of the fourth parliamentary term, under the name Confederal Group of the European United Left (GUE).

 Following enlargement of the EU to the Nordic countries and Austria in January 1995, the Group expanded to include: the Left Party (VP) of Sweden and the Left Alliance (Vas) of Finland.
 At the same time the Socialist Peoples’ Party (SF) of Denmark rejoined the group and together with the Swedish and Finnish parties formed the Nordic Green Left (NGL) component within the group.

 The group was renamed the Confederal Group of the European United Left/Nordic Green Left, with GUE/NGL as the standard acronym.

-The Bureau, the Group’s executive body, consists of the President, 4 Vice-Presidents, the Treasurer and one MEP from each national delegation not already represented by a vice-president or treasurer.
+The Bureau, the Group’s executive body, consists of two co-presidents, 4 vice-chairs, the Treasurer and one MEP from each national delegation not already represented by a vice-president or treasurer.
 It may also include MEPs who became Independents during the legislature.
 The General Secretary and the Deputy General Secretaries are non-voting members.
 The Bureau is elected by the Group’s MEPs and meets once a month.

 Members of the Bureau

-As the only confederal group in the European Parliament, our group of 52 Members, from 14 European Member states brings together the different traditions, experiences and political understandings of left forces in the EU.
+As the only confederal group in the European Parliament, our group of 39 Members bring together the different traditions, experiences and political understandings of left forces in the EU.

 But the work of our MEPs would not be possible without the support of the secretariat, whose overall aim is to ensure the smooth daily operation of the Group, in accordance with the political decisions and guidelines set out by the MEPs.